 Valid form: 31 August 2021

-- Data controller of the personal data provided during using this Website, services or training on www.paragona.com/academy is Paragona Polska spółka z ograniczoną odpowiedzialnością spółka komandytowa (limited partnership with limited liability company as a partner), with its registered office in Warsaw, Aleja Jana Pawła II 29, 00-867 Warsaw, entered into the Register of Entrepreneurs of the National Court Register kept by the District Court for the Capital City of Warsaw in Warsaw, 12th Commercial Division – National Court Register under KRS number: 0000208952, REGON 015748340, NIP (Tax Identification Number): 526277185, e-mail: firstname.lastname@example.org
+1. Data controller of the personal data provided during using this Website, services or training on www.paragona.com/academy is Paragona Polska spółka z ograniczoną odpowiedzialnością spółka komandytowa (limited partnership with limited liability company as a partner), with its registered office in Warsaw, Aleja Jana Pawła II 29, 00-867 Warsaw, entered into the Register of Entrepreneurs of the National Court Register kept by the District Court for the Capital City of Warsaw in Warsaw, 12th Commercial Division – National Court Register under KRS number: 0000208952, REGON 015748340, NIP (Tax Identification Number): 5262771853, e-mail: email@example.com Send Email

 3. Personal data – any information relating to an identified or identifiable natural person (data subject); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 4. Recipient – a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.
 However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients; the processing of those data by those public authorities shall be in compliance with the applicable data protection rules according to the purposes of the processing.

 5. Processor – a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.